Changissnz/selfinterest/README.md

 end).
 Luck is also not very scientific, for it forsakes the drive of self-interest to understand, possibly for control, and it also implies that the agent of luck is a participant in some game of probabilities forced onto them.

+## END NOTE

+I was able to write this book in the time where I did not have much going for me in terms of labor.
+The writing was not more trouble for me than it is worth (zero dollars), I swear.
+I would like to dedicate this sentence to thanking the dead people I mentioned in this writing.
+The book would not be the same without them.
+I would have written more for this book, but I am expecting duty calls.
+I have been rehearsing in the mirror, puffing up my chest to look buff and strong.
+The duty calls are not for any L.E.O. position.
+I wanted to be a police officer back when I was younger.
+When I started making friends with blacks and hispanics, my outlook changed (no influence whatsoever, I swear).
+Then when I was in high school, I skipped out on all the dances and football games because I would rather go to the toilet at exactly the same time those dances and football games occurred.
+On each occasion, I would sit down on the toilet, and continuously defecate until the event ended.
+Hours every time, oh my hardships.
+Then I would go to bed and think about my half-Korean bastard relative who is living the life in the Eastern Hemisphere.
+I regret eating more Pho bowls than sushi plates in my lifetime, as of this time.
+I completely blame socio-economics for this, and I mean no disrespect.
+I believe in peace, justice, and democracy (I swear).
+I still remember the Moor that I wrestled back in high school, and so completely lost.
+A real icon to me.
+I remember how I knew I was weaker and slower, so I tried doing a Flying Tiger's Dragon Kick at him.
+He caught my foot while I was mid-air, and then slam-dunked me on the mat like a basketball shot by Michael Jordan.
+He sure showed me.
+Now I don't ever do violence anymore after that.
+I believe in peace, justice, and democracy (I swear).